Spotted Lanternfly

 HOW TO CONTROL SPOTTED LANTERNFLIES

-Because spotted lanternflies are not native to North America, they have no natural predators to keep them in check.
+Because spotted lanternflies aren't from North America, the natural enemies that keep them in check in their homeland don't exist here.
+So that job falls largely on you.
 Effective control demands vigilance and prompt treatment to stop these pests at every life stage.
-Amdro brand offers two powerful liquid options to kill spotted lanternflies and help prevent their spread:

 SPOTTED LANTERNFLY CONTROL TIPS